masonitedoors/remote-react-app-loader/README.md

 ### Images

-It is up the react app to ensure that any images used are using absolute paths.
+It is up the React app to ensure that any images used are using absolute paths.
 It is recommended to use a digital asset management service such as [Widen](https://www.widen.com/).
 Any images using relative paths within the react app will be broken when the app is loaded within WordPress.

 ### Styles

-When the react app is loaded from within WordPress, there is potential for styling conflicts introduced from theme/plugin CSS.
-It is recommended that you scope your react app's base styles within the react app at a root component using [CSS Modules](https://facebook.github.io/create-react-app/docs/adding-a-css-modules-stylesheet).
+When the React app is loaded from within WordPress, there is potential for styling conflicts introduced from theme/plugin CSS.
+It is recommended that you scope your React app's base styles within the React app at a root component using [CSS Modules](https://facebook.github.io/create-react-app/docs/adding-a-css-modules-stylesheet).

 App.js: